 You’ve probably heard the numbers on Americans’ vacation habits.
 They’re not pretty.

-In addition, the Expedia study found that almost 60% of Americans say they feel vacation-deprived, and nearly three-quarters say they feel burned out at work.
+In addition, this Expedia study found that in 2024 almost 62% of the world’s workers say they feel vacation-deprived.

 Celebrate National Plan for Vacation Day by Using All Your Vacation Time